Haroenv/dzello-dot-com/content/about/_index.md

 <hr>

-Occasionally, I make jokes about what it's like to be a programmer.
+For fun, I make jokes about what it's like to be a programmer.

 {{< tweet 863413810379591680 >}}